millarda/millarda.github.io/essays/AskingTheRightQuestions.md

   - Etiquette
 ---
 <h2>Good and Poor Questions</h2>
 The article by Eric Steven Raymond found <a href="http://www.catb.org/esr/faqs/smart-questions.html">here</a> goes into detail about smart and dumb questions.
-Disclaimer: It is unreccomended to contact them to fix your problems.
+Disclaimer: Do not contact them for generic help, they have requested this disclaimer be made.
 As a reflection of this reading I will be giving an example of each type of question.
 These questions will be from the popular forum Stack Overflow.

 <img class="ui image" src="{{ site.baseurl }}/images/so-logo.png">